SeldonIO/alibi-detect/doc/source/cd/background.md

 correction on the other hand allows for an expected fraction of false positives to occur.

-Since the univariate tests examine the feature-wise marginal distributions, they may miss drift in cases where the joint distribution over all $d$ features has changed, but the marginals have not.
+The univariate tests assume each test (i.e. each feature dimension in this case) are independent.
+Usually this is not the case, resulting in false positive rates (FPR's) up to $d$-times lower than desired, which becomes especially problematic when $d$ is large.
 The multivariate tests, which use permutation testing to extract
-$p$-values, offer a more powerful alternative at the cost of greater complexity.
+$p$-values, allow us to keep our false positive rates known, at the cost of greater complexity.

 ### Dimension reduction

 Given an input dataset $\mathbf{X}\in \mathbb{R}^{N\times d}$, where $N$ is the number of observations and $d$ the number of dimensions, the aim is to reduce the data dimensionality from
 $d$ to $K$, where $K\ll d$.
-The lower dimensional data
+A drift detector can then be applied to the lower dimensional data
-$\hat{\mathbf{X}}\in \mathbb{R}^{N\times K}$ is then monitored by the drift detector.
+$\hat{\mathbf{X}}\in \mathbb{R}^{N\times K}$, where distances more
+meaningfully capture notions of similarity/dissimilarity between instances.

 The paper [Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift](https://arxiv.org/abs/1810.11953) presents a number of dimension reduction approaches, which can be broadly categorised under: